 - 19.1 City construction takes place after all conflict is resolved.
 A city may be built in any land area except those marked with a population limit of zero.
-Each land area may contain only one city.
-No player may have more than nine cities on the board at any one time. - 19.2 A player with six or more tokens in an area containing a city site (2.3.3) may build a city in that area by replacing all the tokens with a city.
-In areas that do not contain a city site, at least twelve tokens are needed to build a city.
-Cities can not be constructed in areas containing tokens belonging to another player or barbarians.
-Tokens used to construct cities are returned to stock. - 19.3 Players holding Architecture (30.5) can use tokens from their treasury to assist in the building of one city each turn.
-Half (round up) of the tokens used must consist of onboard tokens, but the remainder may consist of tokens taken from treasury. - 19.4 Players holding Public Works (30.41) increases the cost of building a city by one token. - 19.5 Players holding Urbanism (30.50) may, when building a city in an area without a city site, use up to four tokens residing in areas adjacent by land to the area in which the city is to be built.
-These tokens are returned to stock.
+Each land area may contain only one city. - 19.2 Building a city in an area containing a city site (2.3.3) cost six tokens, while building a city in other land areas cost twelve tokens.
+A city is built by replacing the required number of tokens with a city from stock.
+Cities can not be constructed in areas containing barbarian tokens or tokens belonging to another player.
+Tokens used to construct cities are returned to stock. - 19.3 Players holding Public Works (30.41) increases the cost of building a city by one token.

+- 19.4 Players holding Architecture (30.5) can use tokens from their treasury to assist in the building of one city each turn.
+Half (round up) of the tokens used must consist of onboard tokens, but the remainder may consist of tokens taken from treasury. - 19.5 Players holding Urbanism (30.50) may, when building a city in an area without a city site, use up to four tokens residing in areas adjacent by land to the area in which the city is to be built.